Chevrolet C/K (fourth generation): GMT530 (1990–2002)

 For 1990 production, GM introduced an all-new medium-duty truck series (codenamed GMT530).
 While no longer part of the C/K series, the Chevrolet Kodiak and GMC TopKick shared design commonality with their predecessors in adopting the cab design of C/K pickup trucks.
 Following the 1987 exit of GM from heavy-truck production, the Kodiak/TopKick became the largest vehicles produced by the company.

-Offered as both a Class 6-7 truck and as a cowled bus chassis, the GMT530 chassis was offered with 6.0 L and 7.4 L gasoline V8s (developed for commercial use); these were replaced by an 8.1 L V8.
+Offered as both a Class 6–8 truck and as a cowled bus chassis, the GMT530 chassis was offered with the big-block 6.0 L, 7.0 L, and 7.4 L gasoline V8s (developed for commercial use); these were replaced by the 8.1 L V8.
 As an option, Caterpillar inline-6 diesel engines were offered.

 After 2002 production, the GMT530 chassis was discontinued and replaced by the GMT560 (which adopted its cab from GM full-size vans).

 C3500HD (1991–2002)

 For 1991 production, GM introduced a C3500HD variant of the C/K for both Chevrolet and GMC.
-Developed exclusively as a chassis cab vehicle, the C3500HD was intended to bridge the gap between the 2500/3500-series chassis cab trucks and the medium-duty Kodiak/TopKick.
-Intended nearly exclusively for commercial use, the C3500HD was not sold for retail sale.
+Developed exclusively as a chassis-cab vehicle, the C3500HD was intended to bridge the gap between the 2500/3500-series chassis cab trucks and the medium-duty Kodiak/TopKick.
+Intended nearly exclusively for commercial use, the C3500HD was not offered for retail sale.

 To raise its GVWR to 15,000 lbs, the C3500HD underwent multiple design modifications.
 In place of the drop-center frame rails that C/K chassis cabs shared with the pickup trucks, the C3500HD received a heavier-duty straight frame.
 The heavier-duty frame design led to several visible exterior design changes to the model line; as the cab was raised several inches, a filler panel was placed below the grille and bumper.
+The larger door handles from the Kodiak/TopKick were also used to accommodate the increased cab height.
 While factory-produced as a C-series truck, the front fenders were fitted with the plastic fender flares typically fitted to K2500 trucks to accommodate a wider front axle and larger (19.5-inch) tires.
-The model line was offered in 135.5, 159.5, and 183.5-inch wheelbases, distinct from pickups and C/K chassis cabs.
+The model line was offered in 135.5-, 159.5-, and 183.5-inch wheelbases, the latter being exclusive to the C3500HD.